These easy elk burgers use ground elk meat, simple spices and a secret trick to cooking the juiciest elk burger either on the grill or stove-top.

 If anything, it’s a little more red in color.

-Personally, I use ghee for cooking so that’s what I used in this elk burger recipe.
+I personally use ghee for cooking so that’s what I chose for this elk burger recipe.

 If you’re good with dairy though and prefer to use a high quality grass-fed butter instead, that will work just as well.